sheaDurgin/NLP23/SimpleText/README.md

 - Get the SimpleText dataset from CLEF
 - Download the jsons using both download_elastic files
 - Read the jsons to two baseline results txt file using readJSON.py on both json directories
-- Run cross_encoder.py with the baseline results file made from the top 2000 jsons and new results file as arguments
+- Run cross_encoder.py with the baseline results file made from the top 2000 jsons and new result filename as arguments
-- Run combine_scores.py with the new results file as the first argument and the selective baseline as the second argument
+- Run combine_scores.py with the new results file as the first argument and the selective baseline as the second argument, name of new file as third argument
+- Run normalize.py with the new results from combine_scores.py as the first argument and new filename as second argument
 - Run evaluation.py with the new results file from combine_scores.py as the argument
 - Run get_readability_scores_with_json.py with the new results file (use the combined and normalized version) as the argument